xiix0/scam/README.md

-You will be held hostage by a radical group.
+Time to be aggressive.
+Go after a tattooed Virgo.